patcullen/imagemachine/Readme.md

 ## Goal/Reuirements

-* <b>Storing: </b>Accept a URL as an image source then provide a token to address the cached/stored image.
+* __Storing:__ Accept a URL as an image source then provide a token to address the cached/stored image.
-* <b>Reading: </b>Accept a token to provide an image in a specified resolution and/or format.
+* __Reading:__ Accept a token to provide an image in a specified resolution and/or format.

 Some secondary features required: